 3. French health insurance is mandatory

-After you move to France, you are legally obliged to have health insurance in France to access the excellent French healthcare system.
+After you move to France, you must have health insurance in France to access the excellent French healthcare system.
 Most people will qualify to be covered by the state French health insurance (sécurité sociale) and will need to register with CPAM (Caisse Primaire d’Assurance Maladie) before using French healthcare.
 If you want to top up your insurance coverage (it doesn’t cover 100% of medical costs) or you don’t qualify for the state option, then you will need to take out private health insurance in France.

 4. Find a home and getting insurance